JonSnowbd/note/readme.md

 ## Project Status

+> [!CAUTION]
+> Note tracks with **Godot 4.6 Dev** cycle, awaiting Traits before settling on Stable.
+Traits will be used extensively for some Note features and as such will be in flux prior to, and during the Traits dev release.

 I'm using Note right now to develop a game, and I'm adding new features and fixing bugs as I go, and as such I don't recommend using it just yet unless you're cool with breaking changes happening quite often as I distill Note into something even more ergonomic.

-Note tracks with **Godot 4.6 Dev** cycle, awaiting Traits before settling on Stable.
-Traits will be used extensively for some Note features and as such will be in flux prior to, and during the Traits dev release.

 With that said, I will be doing my best to maintain documentation going forward so you're never lost while using Note.
 It's also worth mentioning that after you make your save file and settings file,